Dennis960/Haskell-Project/README.md

 ### Story

 - Add new story elements in src/Story.hs inside the stories array.
-Each story corresponds to a room.
+The stories array defines the order in which stories, terminals and rooms are shown.
-- It needs a secret key and a hint.
+- It needs a secret key.
 The secret key is the String that the user needs to input to progress.
-The hint is a string that is displayed to the user when they enter the room.
 - The secret key can be used inside the story by writing `$SECRET`.
 It gets encrypted with the encryption function of the room.
-- The hint can be used inside the story by writing `$HINT`.

 ### KeyEvents